About the Plays:

 About the Playwright:

-Margaret Hollingsworth was born in Sheffield and grew up in London, England where she wrote plays and worked in theatre while still a teenager.
-She taught in Italy and Japan, and worked as a journalist, librarian, and actor before emigrating to Fort William, Ontario, where she was chief librarian in 1968.
-After earning an M.F.A. in theatre, she taught creative writing at the University of Victoria while continuing her writing career.
+Margaret Hollingsworth is a principally known as a Canadian playwright and a short story writer.
+She was born in Sheffield and grew up in London, England where she wrote plays and worked in theatre while still a teenager.
+After emigrating to Canada from England in 1968 and settling at Thunder Bay, she spent 4 years as the Chief Librarian at the city's public library.
+She received a B.A. from Lakehead University in 1971 and moved to Vancouver in 1972, receiving an M.F.A. from the University of British Columbia in theatre and creative writing in 1974.
+She also became a Canadian citizen in 1974.
+Since then, she has taught creative writing at the David Thompson University Centre, Concordia University, Stratford Festival Theatre, University of Western Ontario, and University of Victoria while continuing her writing career.
 Having also written extensively for television and screen, she has received the Chalmers Award and the Dora Mavor Moore Award for drama along with three ACTRA awards for radio plays.
-Her non-dramatic writing includes a collection of short stories, Smiling Under Water.